All Products

 FROM information_schema.tasks_history

-where signature = 'Abnormal signature'
+where signature = 'abnormal signature'

-AND ds >= 'Date partition to be queried'
+AND ds >= 'date partition to query'

 ;

-,cast(cost_cpu/100/3600 * 0.66 as DECIMAL(18,5) ) cost_sum
+,CAST(cost_cpu/100/3600 * 0.36 AS DECIMAL(18,5) ) cost_sum

-where task_type = 'CUPID' and status='Terminated'
+WHERE task_type = 'CUPID' AND status='Terminated'

-AND ds = 'Date partition to be queried'
+AND ds = 'date partition to query'

 ORDER BY cost_sum DESC